2025–26 Sheffield Shield season

-The 2025–26 Sheffield Shield season is the 124th season of the Australian interstate domestic first-class cricket competition.
+The 2025–26 Sheffield Shield season was the 124th season of the Australian interstate domestic first-class cricket competition.
 Cricket Australia revealed the season fixtures in July of 2025.
-The season started on 4 October 2025, and the final will be played on 26 to 29 March 2026.
+The season started on 4 October 2025, and the final was played from 26 to 30 March 2026.
+South Australia won the title, defeating Victoria by 56 runs and securing back-to-back titles for the first time in their history.